 Our kids are getting anxious to explore the hotel, so we will need to absorb all of this beauty some other time.
 And off we go, to embark on our discovery tour of the interior.
 Counting the floors here requires a bit of creativity; the higher you get, the lower the floor number.
 It keeps our minds busy.
 This comfortable and luxurious retreat has 136 guest rooms and we nestle ourselves in two connecting rooms.
 The rooms are finished with cowhide which gives a natural feel and offer modern comfort with the most perfect beds.
 Our room is further equipped with Mammut backpacks and binoculars from Zeiss.
 Still, we are mostly impressed by the sweeping views of the surroundings.

 And that’s not all.
 In each room, there are Samsung tablets with complimentary newspapers, magazines and information about the history and possible activities, all updated daily.
 We find out that families make up 30 percent of visitors coming to the holiday region of Gstaad, many of whom have been coming here for generations.
-And the Huus Hotel sure is perfect for families; our girls feel right away at home with so many facilities for children in and around this Alpine retreat.
-We seldom experienced such an amazing combination for both adults and children alike.
-For example next to one of the restaurants, there is a playing room with a caretaker on-hand during dinner time.
+And HUUS Hotel sure is perfect for families; our girls feel right away at home with so many facilities for children in and around this Alpine retreat.
+We seldom experience such an amazing combination for both adults and children alike.
+For example next to one of the restaurants, there is a playing room with a child minder on-hand during dinner time.
 Moreover, children can relax in the adjacent movie room and teens will have a blast in the enormous game room.
 No less than a dozen flat screens dominate this room with as many game consoles.
 PlayStation, Wii, you name it and they’ve got it.
 Hang out on one of the sofas while playing your favourite game.
 It’s almost too good to be true, because there is no way you get these teens outdoors now.
 And there is even more on offer at the game room: two pool tables, darts, football table, etc.

 Families can explore the Gstaad area with complimentary guided (snowshoe) walking tours, skiing trips, including equipment and ending with a cheese fondue party.
-If you feel like it, you can go sledding on one of the authentic Huus sledges.
+If you feel like it, you can go sledding on one of the authentic HUUS sledges.
 When we return one day, we’d love to go snowshoeing; it would be wonderful to walk past frozen waterfalls and deep valleys.

 Guests can also make use of walking shoes, Nordic walking sticks and even mountain bikes and e-bikes.
-For the more expert skier who is in for something new, Huus Hotel offers test skis (touring skis, freeride skis, normal skis and snowboards).
+For the more expert skier who is in for something new, HUUS Hotel offers test skis (touring skis, freeride skis, normal skis and snowboards).
 To top it all off, a Range Rover is at your service for a complimentary test ride to explore the hotel’s surroundings.
-This come in very handy when you want to tour the picturesque village.
+This comes in very handy when you want to tour the picturesque village.

 Adults who want some time for themselves, can rely on a team of childcare professionals.
 They are on-hand to keep the little ones entertained.
-The hotel offers caretakers for the younger children and a whole host of professionally-led activities like river rafting, trekking, climbing and rope courses for older children and teens.
+The hotel offers babysitters for the younger children and a whole host of professionally-led activities like river rafting, trekking, climbing and rope courses for older children and teens.

 Of course, you don’t need to do any of this at all, no one will force you to do anything.
 You might just as well sit outside on the terrace and enjoy the summer or winter sun with the most delicious cappuccino and a good book.
-As mentioned earlier, the Huus Hotel offers plenty to keep children entertained, so parents can have their own moment of reflection.
-We would almost forget to mention that the hotel has a large swimming pool with a special Kid’s Spa with ice cave and separate play area.
+As mentioned earlier, Huus Hotel offers plenty to keep children entertained, so parents can have their own moment of reflection.
+With all of this, we would almost forget to mention that the hotel has a large swimming pool with a special Kid’s Spa with ice cave and separate play area.
 The Spa for adults is one floor up from the Kid’s Spa, with a scenic view sauna that really has magical views of the surrounding mountains.
 The absolute pinnacle of relaxation.

 # We are having the ultimate vacation in winter here, however summer should be just as great with an endless range of activities.
 The Gstaad region is not without reason a destination where families like to return year-on-year, as there is a great range of fun activities for younger guests as well.
 From playgrounds, petting zoos and river rafting in summer to fun parks in winter.
-And Huus Hotel with all its activities fits in perfectly.
+And HUUS Hotel with all its activities fits in perfectly.